 For those looking to grab a pack of blueberry beers for their bunch, we’ve included a roundup of standout concepts from across the country.
 Scroll down to find a local or regional spot to sip the sweet-tart taste of blueberries.

-Q&A with Richard Roberts of Roscoe Beer Company
+Q&A with Richard Rogers of Roscoe Beer Company

 - How do you describe the Winter Blues-Berry Sour?

 It’s a fruited blueberry sour, bringing the best of blueberry pie.
 Crust-like malt flavor coupled with blueberry, blends seamlessly into a mild tartness with a silky finish from the addition milk sugar.
 Ditch the fork and drink your slice of the pie.

 - What did your patrons think of this beer?
 Was it well-received?

 Yes!
 It’s been one of the top sellers since we tapped the first keg.

 - What form of blueberries were used and how much went into the batch?